Path Planning using a One-shot-sampling Skeleton Map: Introduction

-In many path planning problems, information about the environment is available, and, similarly to humans, the best strategy for finding a path is to utilize this information in the form of a map.
+In many path planning problems, a map of the environment is available and the best strategy for finding a path is using the map information.
 The motion planning paradigm that uses maps is called map-based planning.
 A robot-friendly representation of a two-dimensional map is an occupancy grid map.
-In an occupancy grid map, the workspace is divided into cells, each classified as either a free cell or an occupied cell.
-When we have a map representation, the initial approach from a path planning perspective is to perform a cell search using a forward search algorithm, such as breadth-first, depth-first, Dijkstra’s algorithm, or A* \cite{robotMotionPlanning}.
+In an occupancy grid map, we discretize the configuration space $\mathcal{X}$ into a rectangular grid $\mathcal{GX}$ as configuration in $\mathcal{GX}$ is labeled 0 if it lies in free space and 1 otherwise \cite{robotMotionPlanning}.
+If we have a map representation, the initial approach from a path planning perspective is to perform a cell search using a forward search algorithm, such as breadth-first, depth-first, Dijkstra’s algorithm, or A* \cite{robotMotionPlanning}.
 These algorithms are systematic methods that visit each reachable configuration in a finite amount of time and return a solution if one exists.
 This type of problem is known as discrete planning, and it faces the challenge of being computationally expensive because each planning exercise requires a new search, and the algorithms need to visit all reachable configurations.
-To address these issues, we can use a paradigm known as road-map methods \cite{robotMotionPlanning}, where the map is utilized to build a representation of free space.
-The road-map is a type of topological graph that should provide an accurate and functional representation for navigation in free space \cite{principlesOfRobotMotion}.
+To address these issues, we can use a paradigm known as roadmap methods \cite{robotMotionPlanning}, where the map is utilized to build a representation of free configuration space.
+The roadmap is a type of topological graph that should provide an accurate and functional representation for navigation in free configuration space \cite{principlesOfRobotMotion}.
 It must contain selected information about the workspace and, additionally, serve as a helpful and reusable data structure for quickly finding collision-free paths.
+There are many methods for building roadmaps, including visibility maps, deformation retracts, piecewise retracts, and silhouettes \cite{robotMotionPlanning}, to name a few.
+A roadmap is composed of vertices and edges.
+A vertex ($\mathcal{V}$) represents a reachable configuration while an edge ($\mathcal{E}$) is the connection between a pair of vertices.
+The roadmap has the aim of spreading out over the whole free configuration space $\mathcal{X}_{free}$ to be able to connect the initial vertex to a departure vertex and the goal vertex with an arrival vertex.
+Therefore, an adequate roadmap should capture the connectivity of the free configuration space in the form of a graph of one-dimensional curves.
+Consequently, path planning is simplified to connecting the start and goal configurations to the roadmap and searching for a path in the graph $\mathcal{G}$ \cite{robotMotionPlanning}.